paramajmera/html-css-workshop/links.md

 # Links

-The `<a>` tag links to another document, like this:
+Whether creating a menu to connect different pages of your website, or inserting links as references or options for more information, links are an important component of most websites, even your most basic.

+The `<a>` tag, or anchor tag, creates the link to another document.
+You can use the `<a>` tag to link to other documents or webpages you created for the same site or to documents or webpages created by other web users.

+OPTION 1: Linking to your document

+The following appears as a link to the `about.html` page on the same site:

 ```
 <a href="about.html">About</a>
 ```

-The above appears as a link to the `about.html` page on the same site, and will appear as "About," like this:
+On your webpage it will appear as:

 [About](about.html)

-The `href` in the link tag gives the address of the page.
-This kind of secondary information in tags is called an "attribute."
-The `href` attribute stands for hypertext reference.

-You can also reference other sites with `href`:
+OPTION 2: Linking to other pages/sites

 ```
 <a href="http://www.google.com">
 ```

-Which appears as:
+On your webpage it will appears as:

 <a href="http://www.google.com">

+Each example above also includes `href`. `href`, short for hypertext reference, is an "attribute" which offers secondary information - in this case, offering the address of or navigation to the page being referenced.

-Links defined like this are called "abolute" links, since they describe the whole url.
-Links that describe the URL in relation to the page you're on, like the About example above, are called "relative" links.
-Use relative links when referring to pages on your own site so that your site won't break when it's moved.
+There is another technical difference between the two options above.
+Option 1, or links that describe the URL in relation to the page you're on, are called 'relative' links.
+Option 2, or links that describe the URL as a separate entity and thus include the whole URL, are called 'absolute' links.

+Best Practice Tip: Use relative links when referring to pages on your own site.
+This will prevent links from breaking should you decide to move your site.

+ACTIVITY:
+Add the relative link to the About page to your `index.html` page.
+Re-save that document and re-open it in your broswer - you can refresh the page if you still have it open, or re-open it from your desktop.

+Challenge: Add a relative link from your About page to your `index.html` page.